midilab/uCtrl/README.md

 #ifndef __U_CTRL_MODULES_H__
 #define __U_CTRL_MODULES_H__

-// enables the driver
-#define USE_DIN

 //
-// for direct usage of microcontroller Digital port pin
 // all pins are setup with internal pullup resistor
 // so wire you button between microcontroller pin and GND(no need for resistor)
-// USE_DIN_MAX_PORTS is default to 16 if you dont set it
 //

+// enables the driver
-#define USE_DIN_PORT_PIN
+#define USE_DIN

+// how many microncontrollers direct Input digital pins you need?
 //#define USE_DIN_MAX_PORTS   8

 // 2 driver options for multiplexed button input: SPI and BITBANG.